Fan Kuai: Modern references

 In Chinese folk religion, Fan Kuai is sometimes regarded as a patron deity of butchers.
 In the action RPG Prince of Qin, Fan Kuai appears as a non-playable character and the player can find out Liu Bang's whereabouts from him.

 In real life, his direct descendants are still living in Pei County (沛县), the hometown of Fan Kuai.
 Honoring him by keeping the good name for the family, well known in the local for their effective traditional Chinese medical skills.
 Fan Lei (樊蕾), performed a good role in contemporary Chinese Visual Art, and education on Gongbi, extend the good tradition of the Chinese culture.

-In Popular Culture
+In popular culture

 In Romance of Three Kingdoms, Xu Chu the general and guard of Cao Cao, who were known as the "Tiger Warriors" (虎士).
 Cao Cao claimed him : "This man is my Fan Kuai!"
 Fan Kuai is the epitome of a brave guard.